CodeColde/use-fetch/README.md

 A very simple react hook.
 The goal is to fetch data from a url and optionally store it in the browser using local or session storage.

+Want to read through the use case?
+(Click here to read the Medium Article)[https://medium.com/@hayo.friese/execute-coding-projects-using-usefetch-b75aa7c5cd2].

 ## Usage
 To execute this function, simply declare it in a functional react component.
 Only parameter necessary is the url.